rwarbelow/kwk-level-1-week-1-lectures/002_intro_to_command_line.md

 mv statue_of_library.txt statue_of_liberty.txt
 ```

-Practice moving up the tree using .. (`cd ..` moves backwards)
+Practice moving up the tree using .. (`cd ..` moves up a level into the parent directory)

 ### Absolute vs Relative Paths

 Directories only know what's directly inside of them.
 If I'm in Paris, the only things I know are the sights in Paris, I don't know that I'm in France, and I don't know that Rome even exists.
-You need to move up the tree with .. to access items outside of the directory you're in.
+You need to move up the tree with `cd ..` to access items outside of the directory you're in.

 Write out the absolute path of different files and directories.
 An Absolute path is a path that starts from the root, `/`.
 An absolute path to the pyramids file would be: `/home/aviflombaum/development/trip/egypt/pyramids.txt`.